-We’re still months away from away from Deadpool 2’s theatrical release, so few plot details are known.
-But on the flip side, the marketing department is in full force.
+We’re just weeks away from Deadpool 2’s theatrical release, and plot details have emerged.
+But even when we were in the dark, the film’s marketing department was in full force.

 Prior to a legitimate trailer being released (see page 8), we had to settle for some hilarious promotional materials.
 In signature Deadpool fashion, here are the goofy (and slightly inappropriate) things we’ve learned about the highly anticipated sequel as of late.